baekdusan/aaai26-workshop-prototype/README.md

-# Human-AI Collaborative Mobile App UX Evaluation System
+# Human–Agent Teaming for UX Heuristic Evaluation in Mobile Apps: A Multi-Agent System Approach

-**A Multi-Agent System Architecture for Automated Heuristic Evaluation**

-> **Research Prototype** for AAAI'26 Workshop Submission
-> Demonstrating human-centered AI through iterative human-AI collaboration in UX evaluation

 ---